-As part of the transportation analysis, transportation demand management measures are not proposed or recommended with this application.
+As part of the transportation analysis, transportation demand management measures are not required with this application.

 Policy: Encourage the use of green building techniques that reduce resource and energy consumption.

 This application does not include the review of architecture; however, the use of green building techniques and energy conservation techniques are encouraged, as appropriate.